-These resources are geared for people who live in Ontario, Canada.
+These resources are for those who live in Ontario, Canada.

 Alternative Dispute Resolution

 It is always better to resolve a dispute outside of court.
 Sometimes, we are so fixated in the adversarial system that we forget that there are alternatives like mediation!
 This book teaches you how to think outside of the box.

 *Roger Fisher and William Ury, Getting to Yes.
 How to Negotiate agreement without giving in.
 Penguin Books, 2011.

 *I will be adding more resources related to mediation shortly.
 Stay tuned!*

 Great Websites to learn about the Court Process